-Top Ten Most Touching The Golden Girls Moments
+Top 10 Most Touching The Golden Girls Moments

-However, the series is not just funny, it is also very well written in its storytelling.
+However, the series is not just funny.
+It is also very well-written in its storytelling.
 The chemistry between the characters and the side stories, such as the complicated relationship between Dorothy and her ex-husband Stan, are handled with great care.
-At times, the show also touches on serious social issues other series of this era didn’t care for.
-Euthanasia, homosexuality, HIV, artificial insemination, interracial marriage, migration, age differences in relationships and homelessness are just some of the many topics addressed.
-Some of them are handled with humor, but the series knows when the tone has to be darker.
+At times, the show also touches on serious social issues that other series of this era didn't address.
+Euthanasia, homosexuality, HIV, artificial insemination, interracial marriage, migration, age differences in relationships, and homelessness are just some of the many topics explored.
+Some of these issues are handled with humor, but the series knows when the tone needs to be darker.

-It also has many moments that are emotionally intense, and even sad.
-Sometimes these intertwine with the social issues, sometimes they are used to add depth to a character’s back story.
-This list is to honor the scenes that touched us the most.
-A "moment" can range from a one minute sequence to the content of a full episode.
+It also has many moments that are emotionally intense and even sad.
+Sometimes these intertwine with the social issues, and sometimes they are used to add depth to a character's backstory.
+This list is meant to honor the scenes that touched us the most.
+A "moment" can range from a one-minute sequence to the content of a full episode.

 This list contains heavy SPOILERS from individual episodes.